skippy-io/skippy/README.md

 Mono-repo for all Skippy projects.

+## Project Status: No Longer Actively Maintained
+This project is no longer being actively maintained due to lack of available time.
+Feel free to fork, modify, and use the code as you see fit.
+Issues and pull requests may not receive responses.

 ## What is it?

 Skippy is a Test Impact Analysis & Predictive Test Selection framework for Java and the JVM.
 It cuts down on unnecessary testing